Division of Words into Syllables

 tie-rra earth

-A few minor exceptions will be learnt by practice.
+***A few minor exceptions you will learn by practice.